rmrt1n/rmrt1n.github.io/src/articles/recursive-ascent/recursive-ascent.md

 The first half of this post will cover the theory behind bottom-up parsing, and the second half will delve into the code implementation of a recursive ascent parser.

 **Disclaimer**: I'm not an expert.
-I didn't take any classes on compiler theory and I haven't read [the dragon book](https://suif.stanford.edu/dragonbook/).
-Please [reach out](mailto:hi@ryanmartin.me) If you noticed any mistakes in this post, especially in the first half!
+I didn't take any classes on compiler theory, and I haven't read [the Dragon Book](https://suif.stanford.edu/dragonbook/).
+Please [reach out](mailto:hi@ryanmartin.me) If you notice any mistakes in this post, especially in the first half!

 ## Bottom-Up vs Top-Down Parsing

-Parsing techniques can be roughly grouped into 2 types, [top-down](https://en.wikipedia.org/wiki/Top-down_parsing) and [bottom-up](https://en.wikipedia.org/wiki/Bottom-up_parsing).
+Parsing techniques can be roughly grouped into 2 types: [top-down](https://en.wikipedia.org/wiki/Top-down_parsing) and [bottom-up](https://en.wikipedia.org/wiki/Bottom-up_parsing).
 Top-down parsers start from the highest level of the grammar rules, while bottom-up parsers start from the lowest level.
 Generally, top-down parsing algorithms are easier to understand and implement, but are less powerful and accept a smaller set of grammars than bottom-up algorithms.

 A nice way to visualise the difference between top-down and bottom-up approaches, which I just found recently, is to correspond top-down parsing with the [Polish notation](https://en.wikipedia.org/wiki/Polish_notation), and bottom-up parsing with the [reversed Polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation).[^4] In Polish notation, the operators come before the operands.
-In reversed Polish notation, it's the opposite, the operands come before the operators.
+In reversed Polish notation, it's the opposite; the operands come before the operators.

 Let's use this math expression `1 + 2 * 3` as an example.
 We can also represent this expression as a tree: